Broadway–Chambers Building: Architecture

 The Broadway–Chambers Building contains 18 stories and two basement levels, and has a roof of 225 or 235 ft.
 The building was designed by Cass Gilbert and constructed by the George A. Fuller Company in the Beaux-Arts style.
 Purdy and Henderson were the consulting engineers for the project in general, (Note: The figure of 225 ft is given by Emporis.
 The figure of 235 ft is given by architectural writers Sarah Landau and Carl Condit, as well as a contemporary journal.) and Reginald Pelham Bolton was the consulting engineer for the electric work.
 The National Fire-proofing Company provided the fireproofing materials, while Hecla Iron Works was the ornamental metal supplier.
 Other contractors included iron and steel supplier Carnegie Steel Company; architectural terracotta supplier Perth Amboy Terra Cotta Company; brick supplier T. B Townsend Brick Company; and granite supplier John Peirce.
 Additional contractors were hired for the lighting, woodwork, electricity, and plumbing.

 The Broadway–Chambers Building was Gilbert's first design in New York City.
 Gilbert went on to design structures such as the Woolworth Building (the onetime tallest building in the world, three blocks south on Broadway), as well as the Alexander Hamilton U.S. Custom House, 90 West Street, and the United States Supreme Court Building.

 The facade incorporates one of Gilbert's trademarks, the extensive use of architectural sculpture on the cornice of the arcade at the top of the building, which includes the heads of lions and women.
 Numerous windows were used in the design because almost all of the stories were divided into several small rooms.

 Facade

 The facade uses different materials for each of its horizontal sections.
 The three-story base is clad in stone, the eleven-story shaft is of brick, and the four-story capital is decorated with architectural terracotta.
 All four sides are decorated.
 The Broadway–Chambers Building was one of the first structures in New York City to use multicolored glazed terracotta, and the first commercial building in the city to do so.
 The colored terracotta panels served to highlight the steel superstructure.
 Communications between Gilbert and Andrews show that Gilbert had initially preferred a single-color scheme for the facade.
-However, Andrews had convinced Gilbert to add color after they traveled to see the buildings on the Columbia University campus.
+Andrews convinced Gilbert to add color after they visited the buildings on the Columbia University campus.